asfigueroaa/asfigueroaa.github.io/index.md

 # Sarai Figueroa

-Welcome to my personal website! :)
+Welcome to my personal website! :) (It is still under construction)

 I’m currently completing my PhD in mathematics at the Freie Universität Berlin in the research group [Mathematics for Sustainability Transitions](https://www.mi.fu-berlin.de/en/math/groups/ag-math4susTrans/index.html) of Prof. Sarah Wolf.